 Write your MATLAB function or application as you would normally, using functions from the Image Processing Toolbox.

-Add the %#codegen compiler directive to your MATLAB code.
+to your MATLAB code.

 Open the MATLAB Coder app, create a project, and add your file to the project.
 Once in MATLAB Coder, you can check the readiness of your code for code generation.
 For example, your code may contain functions that are not enabled for code generation.
 Make any modifications required for code generation.

 Generate code by clicking Build on the Build tab of the MATLAB Coder app.
 You can choose to build a MEX file, a shared library, a dynamic library, or an executable.